Watershed Support Center

-Tennessee has over 60,000 miles of rivers and streams, and more than 570,000 acres of lakes that source our domestic, industrial and agricultural water supply1.
-We all live in a watershed, and when we take care of the watershed, rivers and streams, we are rewarded by cleaner drinking water, better recreational opportunities, healthier fish, and a better environment and economy.
-The Council’s Watershed Support Center works with local communities to educate, conserve and restore the health of Tennessee’s watersheds, including healthy urban and rural forests for people, plants and animals.
+Tennessee has over 60,000 miles of rivers and streams and more than 75,000 acres of lakes that source our domestic, agricultural and industrial water supply1.
+We all live in a watershed and when we take care of the watershed, rivers and streams, we are rewarded by cleaner drinking water, better recreational opportunities, healthier fish, and a better environment and economy.
+The Council’s Watershed Support Center, works with local communities to educate, conserve and restore the health of Tennessee’s watersheds, including healthy urban and rural forests, for people, plants and animals.
 Check out our downloadable watershed guidebook- the “Citizen Action Guide for Watershed Restoration.”

 The most recent watershed data about Tennessee shows that more than half of our state’s rivers, streams, lakes and wetlands are impaired, or in poor biological health.
-These waters are the source of our drinking water supplies, and its where we go to fish, float, swim and irrigate our crops.
+These waters are the source of our drinking water supplies, and where we go to fish, float, swim and irrigate our crops.
 Check out Tennessee’s 303d list for a complete list of impaired waters.
-Click here for a comprehensive overview of the status of water quality in Tennessee.
-Or visit TDEC’s water page for more information.
+Visit TDEC’s water page for a comprehensive overview of the status of water quality in Tennessee.

 Lytle Creek Restoration – Restoring up to 2100 (+/-) feet of Lytle Creek in the Stones River watershed.
 Restoration project activities include but are not limited to bank stabilization, riparian reforestation, livestock exclusion, alternative water supply and infiltration basin (i.e. rain garden installation) establishment.